Niranjankr96/bjjaiswal.github.io/_drafts/2018-07-1-Distributed-file-system.md

 * To accomplish it, NameNode chooses a primary datanode called PD in a design document.
 * PD should contain a replica for the target block.
 * PD request from a NameNode, a new generation stamp, information and location of other replicas for recovery process.
-PD context each relevant DataNodes to participate in the replica recovery process.
-Replica recover process includes aborting active clients right into a replica.
+* PD context each relevant DataNodes to participate in the replica recovery process.
+>Replica recover process includes aborting active clients right into a replica.
 Aborting the previous replica of block recovery process, and participating in final replica size agreement process.

-During this phase, all the necessary information or data is propagated through the pipeline.
+* During this phase, all the necessary information or data is propagated through the pipeline.
-1:06
-As the last step, PD notifies NameNode about the result, success or failure.
+* At last, PD notifies NameNode about the result, success or failure.
 In case of failure, NameNode could retry block recovery process.